jag1g13/pycgtool/README.md

 The aim of this project is to provide a tool to aid in parametrising coarse-grained (CG) molecular mechanics models.
 PyCGTOOL generates coarse-grained models from atomistic trajectories using a user-provided mapping.
 Equilibrium values and force constants of bonded terms are calculated by Boltzmann Inversion of histograms collected from the input trajectory allowing good replication of target properties.

+Alternatively it may be used in map-only mode (behaving similarly to MARTINIZE) to generate initial coordinates to use with existing CG topologies such as the MARTINI lipid models.

 PyCGTOOL makes it easy to test multiple variations in mapping and bond topology by making simple changes to the config file.

 This version has several advantages over the original C++ implementation CGTOOL: